stibbm/Lambda-Database-Backup/README.md

 # Lambda-Database-Backup

 Backs up the pokeyelp database to Amazon s3.
-Can replace parameters specific to the Database you want to have backup up.
+Can replace parameters specific to the Database you want to have backed up.